Genetics Population Genetics Genetic Epidemiology Biostatistics Evolution Homepage

 Differential calculus: Differentiation is concerned with rates of change and calculating the gradient at any point from the equation of the curve, y = f(x).

 Differential equation: Equations involving total or partial differentiation coefficients and the rate of change; the difference between some quantity now and its value an instant into the future.
-See also Wikipedia: Mathematics: Differential Equations; Differential Equations Applets.
+See also Wikipedia: Mathematics: Differential Equations; and Differential Equation Applet.

 Digit: In the decimal system, the numbers 0 through 9.